nisancigokmen/web-tests/README.md

 > Tests for a web eco system.

 ## What

-Testing web features in a way that represents real world usage by web developers.
+-> Testing web features in a way that represents real world usage by web developers.

 ## Why

-There is a blind spot between [WPT](https://github.com/web-platform-tests/wpt), [caniuse](https://caniuse.com), [MDN compatibility](https://github.com/mdn/browser-compat-data), tooling and polyfills.
+-> There is a blind spot between [WPT](https://github.com/web-platform-tests/wpt), [caniuse](https://caniuse.com), [MDN compatibility](https://github.com/mdn/browser-compat-data), tooling and polyfills.
 Each part is well tested on its own but only with itself in mind.

-None of these can actually guarantee your code will work, and for how many users.
+-> None of these can actually guarantee your code will work, and for how many users.

-This project aims to eliminate that blind spot.
+-> This project aims to eliminate that blind spot.

-There is also the concern that tooling and browsers are updated all the time.
+T-> here is also the concern that tooling and browsers are updated all the time.
 No one guarantees that everything that works today will work tomorrow.
 This project is also a log or delta of what works or is broken.